tywong/cuhk-csci4140/react-lab/task-0/README.md

-# Set Up a Node JS Development Environment
+# Task 0: Set Up a Node JS Development Environment

 Writing React JS application is done in the Node JS environment.
 Therefore, you have to install Node JS.
 How?
 I recommend the use of Docker!